delb-xml/delb-py/docs/design.rst

 markup is regularly more complex.

-Now obviously, the data model that lxml / libxml2 provides is not up to standard Python ergonomics to solve text encoding problems at hand.
+Now obviously, the data model that lxml / libxml2 provides is not up to standard Python ergonomics to solve text encoding problems.

 There must be a better way.